 Rare Antique 16th Century Hungarian Or Polish Mace Buzdygan Buzogányok

-Rare antique second half of the 16th century Hungarian or Polish combat Mace Buzdygan, Buzogányok.
+Rare antique second half of the 16th century Central European, Hungarian or Polish combat Mace Buzdygan, Buzogányok.

-DETAILS: A large hand forged iron head of bulbous form formed of nine widening flanges, each individually slid into to the central core tube of octagonal section and copper-soldered, fitted on the top with a rounded finial.
+DETAILS: A large hand-forged iron head of bulbous form formed of nine widening flanges, each individually slid into the central core tube of octagonal section and copper-soldered, fitted on the top with a rounded finial.
 With an integral tapered tube-shaped hand forged, iron socket with copper soldered seam, fitted with turned wood tubular haft incised with groove for suspension rope.

-2. Another parallel mace from the collection of the Museum of the Polish Army (Muzeum Wojska Polskiego) in Warsaw dated by museum curators to second half of the 16th century is published in the book “Bulawy i buzdygany w Polsce od XVI do XVIII wieku. by Jacek Gutowski.
+2. A similar mace from the collection of the Museum of the Polish Army (Muzeum Wojska Polskiego) in Warsaw dated by museum curators to the second half of the 16th century is published in the book “Bulawy i buzdygany w Polsce od XVI do XVIII wieku" by Jacek Gutowski.
 Page 85.
-Figure 25.
+Figure 25

-3. Very similar maces are published in the book "Украина- козацька держава" by Володимир Недяк.
-(Ukrainian Cossack state by Volodymyr Nedyak) Pages: 217, and 544.
+3. A similar maces are published in the book "Украина- козацька держава" by Володимир Недяк.
+(Ukrainian Cossack state by Volodymyr Nedyak) Pages: 217 and 544

 Overall length: 55.5 cm (21.85 inches)

 Width of the head at the widest point:11.5 cm (4.53 inches)